biopython/biopython.github.io/wiki/Biopython.md

 The OBF used to host our developement repository, issue tracker and website but these are now on [GitHub](https://github.com/biopython).

-This wiki will help you download and install Biopython, and start using the libraries and tools.
+This page will help you download and install Biopython, and start using the libraries and tools.

 | [Get Started](wiki/Getting_Started "wikilink")                                                                                                      | [ Get help](wiki/Documentation "wikilink")                                                                                           | [ Contribute](wiki/Contributing "wikilink")                                                                                        |